poesieland/poesieland.github.io/content/en/_index.md

 +++
-title = "Poésieland"
+title = "Poesieland"
 +++

-Welcome... in the bottom of my "poetic kingdom"...
+Welcome to the bottom of my "poetic kingdom"

-Though most of my poems are in French, my mother tongue, some are in English.
-Sometimes I wrote poems directly in English, sometimes I find it useful to translate a French-written poem to share with a friend.
-You may find some in Italian too, they'll be marked.
+Sometimes, instead of my mother tongue that is French, I wrote poems directly in English.
+You'll even find one original poem in Italian too.

+In early 2000's I also found it useful to translate some French-written poems to share with a friend.
+But I finally think that [Google Translate](https://translate.google.com) is nowadays effective enough.
+So head to the [French poems](/seasons) and enjoy.

-If you ever visited the French section, you may wonder why I divided my poetic art into "Seasons".
+When you visit them, you may wonder why I divided my poetic art into "Seasons".
 The word isn't innocent, it lets you think of your own life, its never straight line.
 Each coming year gives you other joys and feelings.

 In this section, even though there are a lot fewer poems, the sensibility is the same: openness to life, sharing and feelings frankness.